AntoThomasK03/isee2018-TeamWithNoName/README.md

 ### Communication:
 One of the key factor to work as a team is communication between the team members and the customer.
 To improve our efficiency we are following certain steps.
-* We have a whatsapp group which is easily accessible and every is available to discuss.
+* We have a whatsapp group where quick short mesages and suggestions are shared between team menbers.
-* We scheduled our meetings based on availability of all our team members
+* We scheduled our meetings based on availability of all our team members as of now twice a week.
+* Every week the customer gets upadted on the progress and any changes are made as per the customer requirements.
-* As we are staying closer, so we can easily gather and discuss when it is necessary
+* As we are staying closer, so we can easily gather and discuss when it is necessary.
-* We are using Github where we are guided by our professor
+* We are using Github so that every one can work on their own time and assemble it as a team.
-* We are also using google drive, Email for information transfer
+* We are also using google drive, Email for information transfer.